dmallense/shortcodes-ultimate/readme.txt

 - Updated documentation for the `[su_user]` shortcode.
 New fields: Nickname, First Name, Last Name, Description, & Locale
 - Fixed warning in Google Search Console when testing page with the `[su_youtube]` shortcode: `Allow attribute will take precedence over ‘allowfullscreen’.`
+- Fixed issue when some attributes weren't inserted by the Insert shortcode button

 = 5.7.0 =